-The Group's treaty reinsurance is largely excess of loss in nature but also includes a small number of proportional covers.
+The Groups Reinsurance treaty is largely excess of loss in nature but also includes a small number of proportional covers.
 The effect of such reinsurance arrangements is that both the Company and the Group should not suffer total net insurance losses beyond risk appetite in any one year.